 Part Processing

 The part processing for the computer host software was by far the most technically complex portion of the project.
-It entails using the output of open source G code slicing programs, to be interpreted and represented in matrices of dots that can be printed with a inkjet head.
+It entails using the output of open source G code slicing programs, to be interpreted and represented in matrices of dots that can be printed with an inkjet head.

 The given software of choice was Repetier-Host, since it integrates both a visual display of the part before and after it is rendered, along with options that can be adjusted to produce G code that is optimized for processing by this project's software.